Course Code: ENG328Y1-Y LEC0101

 - Final Essay due

-- Mulk Raj Anand, Untouchable
+- Mulk Raj Anand, Untouchable, up to p.
+6.

 - Elizabeth Smart, By Grand Central Station I Sat Down and Wept

 - By Grand Central Station

 - Review and final thoughts

 Your final grade will be based on the following (revision proposed on March 17, 2020 and ratified by email vote on March 18, 2020):

 - Assignment #1: Modernism in Context (13.3%)

 - Assignment #2: Creative Intervention (13.4%)

 - Participation (13.3%)